 Another way to describe this process would be “test-driving the seller.”
 By that we mean two things:

 To test-drive a seller, you’ll need to answer the following questions.
 If you're working off an online listing, whether through a classified website or social media, email or instant message, call the contact number and, rather than ask if you can see the vehicle, ask the questions below.

 This accomplishes a few things.
-It helps you rule out some cars without having to leave your home, and it gives you perspective on the car before you see it and perhaps get distracted by some overwhelmingly positive or negative aspect of it (or of the seller!).
-It also gives you a record of the seller's responses.
-If you do test-drive the vehicle and something conflicts with what the seller told you on the phone, it's likely a good sign that you should move along.
+It helps you rule out some cars without having to leave your home.
+It gives you perspective on the car before you see it and perhaps get distracted by some overwhelmingly positive or negative aspect of it (or of the seller).
+It also gives you a record of the seller’s responses.
+If you test-drive the vehicle and something conflicts with what the seller told you on the phone, it’s likely a good sign that you should move along.